2shlomi9/sw_systems_2_hw1/README.md

 This function checks whether the graph is bipartite or not.
 It uses Breadth First Search (BFS) to color the vertices of the graph in two different colors, making sure that adjacent vertices have different colors.
 If the coloring is possible, the graph is bipartite.

 #### negativeCycle
-This function checks whether the graph contains a negative cycle.
-It uses the Floyd-Warshall algorithm to detect negative cycles in both directed and undirected graphs.
+This function checks whether the graph contains a negative cycle or not using the Bellman-Ford and Floyd-Warshall algorithms.
+It handles both directed and undirected graphs and returns 1 (true) if the graph contains a negative cycle.

 ### How Algorithms were Implemented

-The algorithms were implemented using various graph traversal and path-finding techniques such as Depth First Search (DFS), Breadth First Search (BFS), and the Bellman-Ford algorithm.
+The algorithms were implemented using various graph traversal and path-finding techniques such as Depth First Search (DFS), Breadth First Search (BFS), Kosaraju's, Bellman-Ford and Floyd-Warshall.
 Each algorithm was carefully designed to efficiently solve the specific problem it addresses.

 ## Requirements